The Logic of Warehouse Facility Layout

-Good plant & warehouse layouts always develop from the general to the specific, never the other way around
+Good industrial facility layouts always develop from the general to the specific--never the other way

 Understanding the logical movement of people, materials and product traveling between the front door and the shipping dock is the primary challenge of developing an efficient plant layout.
 The ultimate goal is to optimize the workflow of people and product now and into the future.

 If the production process was simply a matter of one person handing their work to the next person in line, like a bucket brigade, from the receptionist on down to the delivery driver, the task of designing an efficient layout would be child's play.
 As long as each one in the line was right next to their upstream and downstream partner, the production line could snake around any which way without any noticeable change in production output.
 The major operations of a manufacturing or distribution facility can be treated as if each were a single individual that simply hands its work “down the line”.
 But even with this simplest model we can easily see that there is nothing like a bucket brigade taking place inside most plants.
 Each department has multiple interactions with the others – the warehouse gets “handed” incoming shipments from the receiving department at the same time that it gets “handed” orders from the fulfillment department.
 It's doing half a dozen things at once for half a dozen different groups.
 Meanwhile, in the midst of all this, personnel are wandering away to find places to smoke, sit, eat or make a run to the toilet.

 Our metaphorical facility manager has a lot on his hands, and we haven't even mentioned how he has to juggle all the work-in-process, staging, and other material handling that is completely internal to the department.

 For any given department, there really are two layouts to be considered.
 The first is the layout of the overall plant and how and where the department fits into it.
 Let's call it “the grand scheme”.
 In developing “the grand scheme” we have to decide how much of the floor space each department gets.